andrewarrow/blackhole/README.md

 "a blackhole is a compost pile."

-"you have free choice, you can pick option a or option b all day, but also is true, that the cycle repeats and all romes lead to rome."
+"you have free choice, you can pick option a or option b all day, but also is true, that the cycle repeats and all roads lead to rome."

 For example, you could decide to give up chocolate cake, and for a few days, maybe weeks stick to this new world.
 But often you end up eating chocolate cake, getting back on track, and reaching rome.